 But if we want to continue to charge forward lithium-sulfur batteries promise greater performance using a different storage mechanism, explains Seh.
 The basic function is similar to that of lithium-ion batteries: during discharging, the lithium metal anode is oxidized to form lithium ions that travel through the liquid electrolytes inside the battery to reach the sulfur cathode, where a reaction reduces sulfur to form lithium sulfide.
 As in lithium-ion batteries, the change in the composition of the electrodes stimulates a flow of electrons from one electrode to another through the circuitry of a device.
 Again, this process can be reversed during charging.

 The possibility of lithium-sulfur batteries was discovered as early as the 1960s, but huge technical challenges still obstruct commercialization.
 On the cathode side, major problems include the low electronic conductivity of sulfur and lithium sulfide, as they are naturally insulating.
-Also, faster lifetime decay occurs during a battery’s energy cycling because of the build-up of lithium deposits, and because intermediate materials known as lithium polysulfides, which are important to maintain the cathode’s performance, dissolve quickly into the battery's electrolytes, leading to a continuous loss of important active materials.
+Faster lifetime decay also occurs during a lithium-sulfur battery’s energy cycling because of the build-up of lithium deposits, and because intermediate materials known as lithium polysulfides, which are important to maintain the cathode’s performance, dissolve quickly into the battery's electrolytes, leading to a continuous loss of important active materials.

 Researchers have been trying to solve the first problem by coating sulfur particles in a conductive material.
-A breakthrough came in 2009 when a Canadian team developed a technology to encapsulate sulfur particles within a highly-ordered framework made of porous carbon, which is conductive2.
+A breakthrough arrived in 2009 when a Canadian team developed a technology to encapsulate sulfur particles within a highly-ordered framework made of porous carbon, which is conductive2.
 However, as a sulfur particle’s volume expands by as much as 80 per cent upon reacting with lithium, it often cracked the protective coating, inducing the problematic polysulfide dissolution.
 Stable performance could thus be achieved only over 20 charge-discharge cycles (for comparison, the lifetime of a conventional lithium-ion AAA battery has roughly 500–1,000 cycles).
 Nonetheless, since 2009, research into lithium-sulfur batteries has been accelerating.

 Inspiration from an egg